Need to know

 NutriBullet vs Ninja – which is better?

 Ninjas generally outperform NutriBullets in our tests, scoring significantly higher for ice crushing and kale processing.
-But NutriBullets are usually a little easier to use and there is a wider variety of models to choose from.
+But NutriBullets are usually a little easier to use and there's a wider variety of models to choose from.

 NutriBullets (left) are generally outperformed by Ninjas (right), but are usually easier to use.